BirthdayResearch/quantum/packages/smartcontracts/README.md

 ## Deployed Smart Contracts on development testnet (http://127.0.0.1:8545/)

 Before running the below script, devs need to run a local hardhat node.
-This can be achieve by running `nx hardhat node` in the package/smartcontracts/src directory.
+This can be achieve by running `npx hardhat node` in the package/smartcontracts/src directory.

 If local node is running on different port other than `8545`.
 Devs need to update the port in `./src/hardhat.config.ts` under development network.